Nexedi/erp5/buildout/README-2.12.txt

 TODO
 ====

- * Adjust the 'runUnitTest' recipe to push the mysql server coordinates into the 'bin/runUnitTest' script.

  * Refactor the .cfg files to reduce duplication and so that only the 'instance-profiles' directory needs to be symlinked.
 Alternatively, push all